turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 We thought they were pretty great, but, I think it's time to pivot those projects over to something we like to call 2DoBox.

 You will be inheriting someone's previous IdeaBox and pivoting it over to 2DoBox.

 Your projects will utilize webpack & its awesome development server.

 Keeping accessibility in mind we will be grading you based on how accessible your application is.

+Now that we're using Webpack, we can use some fancy es6 syntax.
+You will be expected to attempt to get some es6 syntax in your project (and make sure that Webpack uses Babel to transpile it).

 Lastly you will implement feature tests using selenium webdriver.

 # Getting Started ( Should I Fork or Clone?! )